raspberrypilearning/make-an-initial-state-dashboard-for-weather-data/en/step_4.md

 ### A single data source

-- Start with a single measurement to test the process.
-For example, your humidity readings.
+- Start with a single measurement to test the process, for example, your humidity reading:

 ```python
 streamer.log(":sweat_drops: " + SENSOR_LOCATION_NAME + " Humidity(%)", humidity)
 ```

-- Note that the code above uses the `sweat_drops` emoji for decoration, but you can change this to another image, or omit it altogether.
+Note that the code above uses the `sweat_drops` emoji for decoration, but you can change this to another image, or omit it altogether.

 - Add a line to flush the buffer and send the data.